Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 Taxonomy

-For each product, we want some insight about its taxonomy and complementary taxonomy and we could use that as bridge to find related product using knowledge graph.
+For each product, we want some insight about its taxonomy and complementary taxonomy and we could use that as a bridge to find related products using a knowledge graph.

 Finally, we will use cocoindex.functions.ExtractByLlm to extract the taxonomy and complementary taxonomy from the product detail.